Notes on the Geography of Peninsular India: Hampi Sacred Center

-There was supposed to be an image attached of his wife, Lakshmi.
+Originally, there was an attached figure of Narasimha's wife, Lakshmi.
 You can see her arm poking out from more or less under his armpit on the right, but otherwise she's missing.
 Where is she?
 She's in pieces at the museum.
-I went there and asked to see her.
 The curator said she was not on public view but was instead in a storeroom.
 He said he'd show me.
-Sure enough: one room with her legs and torso; another room with her head and as I recall the other arm.
-He said they could put it together where it belonged, with the monolithic statue, but there was a controversy.
-Some sects insisted that this form of Narasimha is supposed to be shown without his wife.
+Sure enough: one room had her legs and torso; another room had her head and other arm.
+The curator said the staff could put it together where it belonged, with the monolithic statue, but there was a controversy.
+Some sects insisted that this form of Narasimha is always shown without his wife.
 In other words, they disregarded the existing arm near his torso.
-The ASI (Archaeological Survey of India) was caught in this sectarian controversy and had decided to stay out of the line of fire.
+The Archaeological Survey of India was caught in this sectarian controversy and had decided to stay out of the line of fire.
 "We have so many religious controversies," the curator said.
-I got the impression that this one wouldn't end anytime soon.
-"No pictures," he said, and I could hardly insist.
-Sad story, no?"
+This one wouldn't end anytime soon.
+"No pictures," he added.

-Another monolith, this one called the Sasivekalu ("Mustardseed") Genesa, a joke about his size.
+Another monolith, this one called the Sasivekalu ("Mustardseed") Genesa.
+The name is a joke about his size.